Hash Brown Cups & Eggs

 - Fresh Parsley to garnish

 Place the grated potatoes in between some paper towels or a cheesecloth and wring out as much moisture as you can.

 - Place the potatoes on a fresh paper towel, sprinkle with salt, top with another paper towel, and let it sit for 20 minutes.

 - Preheat the oven to 350 degrees.

-- Place it in the oven and bake for about 20 minutes, and check it periodically.
-Once it has firmed up a bit and has started to brown slightly, it is ready for the next step.
-Before you crack the egg in the middle, take a butter knife and carefully work your way around the hash brown cup to loosen it up.
+- Once it the potatoes have firmed up a bit and have started to brown slightly, remove them from the oven.
+Take a butter knife and carefully work your way around the hash brown cup to loosen it up.
 This makes it easier to remove later.

 - Decrease the heat to 300 degrees.

-- Lightly tap the eggs on a flat surface (cracking an egg on an edge pushes the shell up inside).
+- Lightly tap the eggs on a flat surface.
+(Cracking an egg on an edge pushes the shell up inside, which you don’t want.)
 Drop the eggs into the hash brown cups and sprinkle lightly with salt and pepper.
 Bake for about 15 minutes, it’s done when the white part is firm.